csai-arc/cholec-layercam-spc/Readme.md

 ### Results:

 Sample results on cholecystectomy is given below:

-Performance of our model on Cholecystectomy Surgery video: 66 of Cholec80 dataset. (a) Illustrates Surgical tool usage frequency vs surgical phases. (b)-(h) Illustrates spatial context awareness of various surgical phases as performed by our proposed model
+Performance of our model on Cholecystectomy Surgery video: 66 of Cholec80 dataset. (a) Illustrates Surgical tool usage frequency vs surgical phases. (b)-(h) Illustrates spatial context awareness of various surgical phases as performed by our proposed model.

 <img src="/images/surgery_analysis.png?" width="70%" >

 Confusion matrix of surgical phase classification on cholec80 dataset is given below: